833-483-7477

 Because such a large portion of the United States population is at risk for vitamin deficiency, which can negatively impact overall health, it’s important to make a conscious effort to ensure you and your loved ones get the nutrition you need.
-When it comes to health, it may be hard to tell if you are deficient in specific vitamins and know what warning signs to look out for.
-In this article, we’ll discuss the most common signs associated with a deficiency, what to do when you have a vitamin deficiency and how to treat it.

-Common Vitamin Deficiency Symptoms & Treatments
+Common Vitamin and Mineral Deficiencies – Symptoms & Treatments

 1. Eye Problems

-Although having eye problems is most often associated with thyroid disorders, aging or Sjogren’s syndrome, it may be a warning sign that you have a vitamin A deficiency.
-Some common eye problems that can occur with such a deficiency include dry eyes, poor night vision and low light blindness.
+Although having eye problems is most often associated with thyroid disorders, aging, or Sjogren’s syndrome, it may be a warning sign that you have a vitamin A deficiency.
+Some common eye problems that can occur with such a deficiency include dry eyes, poor night vision, and low light blindness.

-Eye problems are prevalent when someone is deficient in vitamin A because that vitamin is responsible for producing rhodopsin, a pigment in your retinas that aids in night vision.
-Some other symptoms associated with vitamin A deficiencies are anemia, nausea, headaches and joint pain.
+Some other symptoms associated with vitamin A deficiencies are anemia, nausea, headaches, and joint pain.
 The headaches and nausea are likely secondary symptoms as they’d occur due to straining the eyes to see at night or in low light.

 Another way to incorporate vitamin A is by adjusting your diet.
-Eat foods that are naturally high in vitamin A, such as dairy products, eggs, fish and dark leafy greens.
-You can also eat yellow-orange colored vegetables like carrots, bell peppers, sweet peppers and sweet potatoes.
+Eat foods that are naturally high in vitamin A, such as dairy products, eggs, fish, and dark leafy greens.
+You can also eat yellow-orange colored vegetables like carrots, bell peppers, sweet peppers, and sweet potatoes.

 2. Muscle Cramps

 As with any medical issue, it’s wise to seek the advice of your medical professional.
 With the guidance of your doctor, you can prevent having such excruciating muscle cramps by taking calcium supplements.
-You can also incorporate foods like dairy products, sardines, dark leafy greens and black beans into your diet, as they are all high in calcium.

 Dandruff or Dry Scalp